OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 Molecular interactions are modified along an alchemical path using a discrete set of lambda windows.
 For the transformation of ligand A to ligand B in the binding site, the following steps are carried out, starting with ligand A being fully interacting in the binding site while ligand B is decoupled.

-1. Insert the non-interacting dummy ligand B into the binding site and restrain it using orientational restraints.
+1. Restrain the non-interacting dummy ligand B in the binding site.
 The contribution of the restraints is calculated analytically.
 2. Turn on the van der Waals (vdW) interactions of ligand B while also turning on orientational restraints on ligand A.
 3. Turn on the electrostatic interactions of ligand B while at the same time turning off the electrostatics of ligand A.
 4. Turn off vdW interactions of ligand A while simultaneously releasing restraints on ligand B.
-5. Release the restraints of the now dummy ligand A analytically and transfer the ligand into the solvent.
+5. Release the restraints of the now dummy ligand A analytically.

 The lambda schedule in the solvent phase is similar to the one in the complex, except that a single harmonic distance restraint is applied between the respective central atom in the two ligands to keep the ligands apart while doing the alchemical transformation.
-A soft-core potential from Beutler et al. [3]_ is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
+A soft-core potential from Beutler et al. [4]_ is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
 The lambda schedule is defined in the ``lambda_settings`` objects ``lambda_elec_A``, ``lambda_elec_B``,  ``lambda_vdw_A``, ``lambda_vdw_B``,
 ``lambda_restraints_A``, and ``lambda_restraints_B``.